plone/training/docs/voltoaddons/01-addon-basics.md

 ### Add the add-on as workspace

-The Volto project is itself a Javascript package, and we want to "plug" here other Javascript packages that we will develop.
+The Volto project is itself a JavaScript package, and we want to "plug" here other JavaScript packages that we will develop.
 The Volto project itself becomes a monorepo, with the Volto project being the "workspace root" and each add-on needs to be a "workspace", so that yarn knows that it should include that add-on location as a package and install its dependencies.